Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Model

 It is known that best response dynamics, better response dynamics, Fictitious Play, Replicator Dynamics, and simultaneous gradient ascent all converge in potential games \citep{fudenberg1999TheoryLearningGames, monderer1996potential, sandholm2010population, swenson2018best}. \citet{cohen2017learning} could also show convergence of bandit algorithms such as Exp3 to a Nash equilibrium in potential games.

 Bertrand competitions with some demand models are \textit{supermodular games}, which were introduced by \citet{topkis1979submodular_games}.
-Supermodular games are defined on complete lattices and require supermodular utility functions (see, for instance, \citep{milgrom1990rationalizability}).
+Supermodular games are defined on complete lattices and require utility functions that are supermodular and have "increasing differences" (see, e.g., \citep{milgrom1990rationalizability}).
 Since we only consider one-dimensional action spaces $\Acal \subset \R$, the utility functions trivially satisfy the supermodularity condition, and we can use the componentwise ordering to define a complete lattice on $\Acal_{i}$ and $\Acal_{-i}$.
 Then, the definition of supermodular games reduces to the following. \begin{definition}[Supermodular Game] A normal-form game \( \nfgdiscr \) with $\Acal_i \subset \R$ is called a \textit{supermodular game} if it satisfies the following conditions for each player \( i \in \players \): \begin{enumerate} \item[(1)] $u_i$ is order upper semi-continuous in $a_i$ and continuous in $x_{-i}$ and has a finite upper bound. \item[(2)] $u_i$ has increasing differences in $a_i$ and $a_{-i}$, i.e., for any two action profiles $a=(a_i,a_{-i})$ and $a'=(a_i',a_{-i}')$ such that $a_i' \geq a_i$ and $a_j' \geq a_j$for all $j \neq i$, the following inequality holds:

 \end{enumerate} \end{definition} If we restrict ourselves to finite normal-form games, i.e., discrete actions, then we only have to check the increasing differences property (2) and can ignore the continuity requirements (1).